-School tour a minimum of three engagements in different schools, or community venues to which students are transported, where the primary activity is the performance, exhibition or reading by a professional artist or arts organization.
+School tour: a minimum of three engagements in different schools, or community venues to which students are transported, where the primary activity is the performance, exhibition or reading by a professional artist or arts organization.
+The schools must be for students in Junior Kindergarten to grade 12.
 Schools can be located in or outside of the professional artist’s or arts organization’s city, town or First Nation.

-Significant public arts festival/event: a high profile festival or one-time only public event with a large audience and presenter reach, providing a platform for profile-building and market development.
+Significant public arts festival/event (Category 3): a high-profile festival or one-time only public event with a large audience and presenter reach, providing a platform for profile-building and market development.
 It should represent a unique and special opportunity for the applicant.

 Self-presentation: presenting the applicant’s own work to a public audience without the support of a presenter.
 This typically involves renting a venue and relying largely on box office revenue.

-Letter of intent: an invitation from the presenter, a presenting network or a school board.
-It must include a commitment to pay a guaranteed fee, the name of the work being presented, the venue and dates of the presentation.
-It can include a clause stating that the activity is conditional on the applicant receiving touring support for the activity.
-(A signed letter or itinerary from an agent is not an acceptable letter of intent).
+Letter of invitation: an invitation from the presenter, presenting network or school board expressing interest/intent to book the applicant.
+The following information should be included: a guaranteed fee from the presenter (or a commitment to pay a guaranteed fee), the name of the work being presented, the venue and dates of the presentation.
+It can state that the activity is conditional on the applicant receiving other financial support for the tour.

-Letter of agreement: a contract signed by the applicant and the presenter, a presenting network or a school board.
-It must include the guaranteed fee, the name of the work being presented, the venue and dates of the presentation.
-It can include a clause stating that the activity is conditional on the applicant receiving touring support for the activity.
-(A signed letter or itinerary from an agent is not an acceptable letter of agreement).
+Contract: a written agreement between the applicant / touring artist(s) and the presenter, presenting network or school board, and that is signed by both parties.
+The following information should be included: a guaranteed fee from the presenter, the name of the work being presented, the venue and dates of the presentation.
+It can state that the activity is conditional on the applicant receiving other financial support for the tour.